webda2l/symfony-docs/security/csrf.rst

             ;
         };

-Stateless CSRF tokens use a CSRF protection that doesn't need the session.
-This means that you can cache the entire page and still have CSRF protection.
+Stateless CSRF tokens provide protection without relying on the session.
+This allows you to fully cache pages while still protecting against CSRF attacks.

-When a stateless CSRF token is checked for validity, Symfony verifies the ``Origin`` and the ``Referer`` headers of the incoming HTTP request.
+When validating a stateless CSRF token, Symfony checks the ``Origin`` and ``Referer`` headers of the incoming HTTP request.
+If either header matches the application's target origin (i.e. its domain), the token is considered valid.

-If either of these headers match the target origin of the application (its domain name), the CSRF token is considered valid.
-This relies on the app being able to know its own target origin.
-Don't miss configuring your reverse proxy if you're behind one.
+This mechanism relies on the application being able to determine its own origin.
+If you're behind a reverse proxy, make sure it's properly configured.
 See :doc:`/deployment/proxies`.

 Using a Default Token ID
 ~~~~~~~~~~~~~~~~~~~~~~~~

-While stateful CSRF tokens are better seggregated per form or action, stateless
+Stateful CSRF tokens are typically scoped per form or action, while stateless
-ones don't need many token identifiers.
-In the previous example, ``authenticate``
+tokens don't require many identifiers.

-and ``logout`` are listed because they're the default identifiers used by the
+In the example above, the ``authenticate`` and ``logout`` identifiers are listed
-Symfony Security component.
-The ``submit`` identifier is then listed so that
+because they are used by default in the Symfony Security component.
+The ``submit``
-form types defined by the application can use it by default.
-The following
+identifier is included so that form types defined by the application can also use
+CSRF protection by default.

-configuration - which applies only to form types declared using autofiguration
+The following configuration applies only to form types registered via
-(the default way to declare *your* services) - will make your form types use the
-``submit`` token identifier by default:
+:ref:`autoconfiguration <services-autoconfigure>` (which is the default for your
+own services), and it sets ``submit`` as their default token identifier:

 .. configuration-block::